 What Causes Involutional Alopecia?

-Oxidative stress is a major cause of hair ageing, according to research published in the International Journal of Trichology
+It is believed that oxidative stress contributes to the ageing of hair, according to research published in the International Journal of Trichology.

 At What Age Does Involutional Alopecia Start?